Inevitabilityxxx/IneviNEW1/README.md

 # IneviNEW1
-What abou pupm soon 2025
+What about pupm soon 2025